insidMWM/Syphon-OpenGL-3.2-core/README.md

+Pay attention !!!
+The client part is working fine, compatibility with previous OpenGL versions is working too.
+We're currently working on the server part....

 This project is an OpenGL 3.2 core Syphon implementation initiated by the insid MWM team.

 See http://www.insidinc.com for more informations.